kourtbailey/petpals2/README.md

   * The command `pip freeze` will generate a list of the currently-installed dependencies, which should be the same as requirements.txt.
 To uninstall everything and start fresh, run `pip freeze | xargs pip uninstall -y` or just delete and re-cretate the virtualenv.
     * *It is really important to make sure that all of your requirements are in `requirements.txt`*

-* Next, to set up your environment variables, run the following command *_in bash_* (VSCode, git-bash, or MacOS terminal):
+* Next, to set up your environment variables, run the following command _in bash_ (VSCode, git-bash, or MacOS terminal):
   ```sh
   source ./env.sh
   ```

-** *Note 1*: Windows `cmd` and PowerShell use legacy MS-DOS syntax that is out of scope for the bootcamp ** *Note 2*: you will need to re-run this command (as well as re-activating your venv) when you close your terminal ** Within the file, we will set an environment variable, DATABASE_URL (on the server, Heroku will set this automatically...and change it periodically).
+** *Note 1*: Windows `cmd` and PowerShell use legacy MS-DOS syntax that is out of scope for the bootcamp ** *Note 2*: you will need to re-run this command (as well as re-activating your venv) when you close your terminal ** Within the file, we will set an environment variable, DATABASE_URL (on the server, Heroku will set this automatically and change it periodically for security).

 * You can test the application by running the following in your command line.